Heel Pain Doctors

 4. Heel Bursitis

 A bursa is a small, fluid-filled sac in your body that protects your bones from sliding against tendons, skin or muscles.
 There is a bursa behind your ankles and heel bone.
-Overuse without proper conditioning or a sudden increase in jumping, running or walking can create irritation — known as heel bursitis.
+Overuse without proper conditioning or a sudden increase in jumping, running or walking can create irritation and foot pain — known as heel bursitis.

 5. Heel Fracture